microsoft/hlsl-specs/proposals/0025-shader-execution-reordering.md

 ## Reorder points

+The existing DXR API define _repacking points_ at `TraceRay` and `CallShader`.
+This proposal aims to formalize the concept and suggests renaming them to _reorder points_.

-A _reorder point_ is a point in the control flow of a shader or sequence of shaders where the system may arbitrarily change the physical arrangement of threads executing on the GPU, usually with the goal of increasing coherence.
+A reorder point is a point in the control flow of a shader or sequence of shaders where the system may arbitrarily change the physical arrangement of threads executing on the GPU, usually with the goal of increasing coherence.
 That is, the system may choose to migrate thread contexts that arrive at a